Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 The most important part of the process is proving that you have the ability to make your payments on time and in full every payment cycle.

 When you rent-to-own an item you’ll sign a contract that details all the responsibilities of both the retailer and you.
 There are a few responsibilities that you should expect to maintain on your end:

 Keep in mind that most rent-to-own retailers should offer an insurance plan; this will cover all issues that deal with damage and or theft.

 When you rent-to-own an item it’s considered a line of credit that you’re using to purchase something.
 This is a great way to build up your credit.
 If you make your payments on time every payment cycle then you’ll be working towards improve your overall credit health and credit score.
 Just beware that not all rent-to-own retailers report to the credit bureaus, so if you’re specifically looking to improve your credit with a rent-to-own deal make sure you find out before you make your final decision.

 If you’re considering your next big purchase and are concern about how you’re going to pay for it you should look into renting to own.
 You’ll be able to get the item(s) you want without dealing with a credit check and you’ll only be required to make easy to afford and handle weekly, biweekly, or monthly payments.
-Contact us today and we’ll set you up with a retailer in your area that can help you get the items you want.
+Whether you want to know about rent-to-own programs in Ontario or elsewhere in Canada, contact us today and we’ll set you up with a retailer in your area.

 Earn up to 12,000 bonus Scene+™ points in your first year (that’s up to $120 towards travel).